Aicent-Stack/manifesto/rfcs/RFC-001-AICENT-BRAIN.md

 ---

 ### 4. Technical Foundation & Namespace Authority
-*This protocol activates the strategic namespace of Aicent.com—a digital territory with a profound legacy as a global crossroads for data exchange.
-While the namespace historically symbolized planetary-scale connectivity, RFC-001 repurposes these unique digital coordinates to establish the first foundation for Sovereign AI Identity, evolving the era of passive roaming into the epoch of true cognitive autonomy.*
+*Activating the flagship coordinates of Aicent.com, RFC-001 establishes the foundational protocol for Sovereign AI Identity (AID).
+This strategic namespace serves as the primary anchor for the Aicent Stack’s cognitive orchestration matrix.
+By defining the cryptographic parameters of autonomous identity at these unique digital coordinates, this protocol transitions the global network from an era of passive connectivity into the epoch of true Cognitive Autonomy, where identity is the root of all sovereign action.*
 ---

 **SYSTEM STATUS: HOMEOTASIS**